acss-io/atomizer/docs/breakpoints.md

 }
 ```

-This example shows how you could change layout and properties in a named container.
+This example shows how you could change the layout and properties in a named container.

 ```html
 <div class="ContType(is) ContName(width300)">